libical/libical/doc/UsingLibical.md

 if it does not exist. `icalfileset_new_open()` takes the same arguments as the open() system routine and behaves in the same way.

-The icalset and icalfilset objects are somewhat interchangable -- you can use an `icalfileset*` as an argument to any of the icalset routines.
+The icalset and icalfilset objects are somewhat interchangeable -- you can use an `icalfileset*` as an argument to any of the icalset routines.

-The following examples will all use icalfileset routines; using the other icalset derived classess will be similar.
+The following examples will all use icalfileset routines; using the other icalset derived classes will be similar.

 #### 5.4.2 Adding, Finding and Removing Components